-One of Samsung’s most popular smartwatch models is the Galaxy Watch Active range which has recently received a 2nd generation update.
+One of Samsung’s most popular smartwatch models is the Galaxy Watch Active range which has recently received a 2nd generation update (if you need to know how to tell the model of your watch by the serial number, read here).
 Samsung offers two sizes of this model, 44mm, and 40mm.

 Are there any differences between these two watch sizes?
 Which one should you pick up?
 Let’s find out!

 Of course, this is the major difference between the two models.
 The size difference between the two of them may appear negligible at a glance, but they both offer very different experiences.

 The larger model is perfect for those who want a large screen to display easy-to-read information.
 The larger screen allows the user to more easily multitask on their watch, thanks to the increased digital real estate on offer.

 The smaller model may not have as much space for multi-tasking, but it more than makes up for it with its subtlety and its sleek design.

 The smaller screen version is also better suited to people with smaller wrists, as the larger screen may appear quite strange on a person with smaller wrists!

 Luckily, there is no discernible difference in battery life between the two sizes.
 So you won’t have to forgo buying your favorite one in favor of longer battery life.

 Both watch sizes can last for upwards of 2 and a half days on one full charge, depending on what you use them for (need to know how to measure your watch size?
 Read here).
 If you spend a lot of time on the watch or make use of a number of its features in a small amount of time, its battery life can vary.

 If you use it less or mostly use it for its exercise and time-keeping functions, you can expect it to last you days before you ever have to give it a proper recharge.